theupdateframework/taps/tap7.md

 ...
 ```

-Returns codes are defined for different outcomes:
+And return codes are defined for different outcomes:
 [TODO: These return codes are not yet finalized]

 ```